Step One: Create a Trip

-Details: $3 per person.
+Details: 36” minimum height.
 A variety of discount tickets are available for the entire park.
-36” minimum height

 The promised land for roller coaster fans in Wisconsin is the Mt.
 Olympus Water & Theme Park in Wisconsin Dells.
-There are six coasters on the property ranging from kids only to serious thrill seekers.
+There are five coasters on the property ranging in level from kids only to serious thrill seekers.

-As if the being the first 360 degree upside down coaster isn’t enough, Hades also features the world’s longest underground tunnel.
-New this summer, Hades 360 tops out at seventy miles per hour.
+As if being the first 360 degree, upside-down coaster isn’t enough, Hades also features the world’s longest underground tunnel.
+Hades 360 tops out at seventy miles per hour.

 Just like its namesake, Pegasus swoops and dives over the 1600 foot track peaking at sixty feet and then dropping forty-five.
 Park managers say this coaster is, “great fun for the entire family.”

 Buckle up for Zeus.
-A 2,700 foot track that races through a forest, hits sixty miles per hour climbing 90 feet before hitting an 85 foot drop.
+A 2,700 foot track that races through a forest, Zeus reaches sixty miles per hour climbing 90 feet before hitting an 85 foot drop.
 Did we mention you should buckle up for this one?

 Now this sounds like fun – a 75 foot drop that screeches to a halt after a thunderous 1680 foot run.